Print Membership Benefits Flyer

 As we all adjust to the social limitations made necessary by the COVID-19 pandemic, VML staff are committed to maintaining the benefits of VML events and training.
 In some cases, this will mean offering virtual sessions complemented by informational modules.
 In other cases, it may mean limiting the size and duration of smaller, in-person events as they become possible.
 Regardless, the events listed below will be offered this year in new and creative ways.

-Newly Elected Officials Conference (twice yearly) offers timely and relevant training for newly elected, as well as, veteran officials.
+Elected Officials Conferences (twice yearly) offers timely and relevant training for newly elected, as well as, veteran officials.
 The event generally covering topics such as council manager relations; FOIA/COIA; understanding budget, finance, and local government investments.

 Local Government Legislative Day (held halfway through the General Assembly session) provides an opportunity for members to gather in Richmond, hear updates from VML and partner policy staff as well as administration members and often the Governor and other elected officials.
 The afternoon is available to go to the General Assembly and meet with delegations to provide input on pending legislation while the evening features a reception where delegates, senators and VML members have an opportunity to network and socialize.
 This event will be adapted to the changing times!